mart-anthony-stark/Enfold-js/README.md

 # Side Effects

-Side effects are functions that will be trggered once the component is visible to screen and started animating
+Side effects are functions that will be triggered once the component is visible to screen and started animating

 - Define your functions in effects option when calling out Enfold method